A Few Favorite Journal Writing Tools and Resources

-We usually understand a journal to be a place for writing about ourselves, but journals can be used for plenty of other purposes, many of which are especially useful to writers.
+We usually understand a journal to be a place for writing about ourselves, but journals can be used for plenty of other purposes, many of which are useful to writers.

 I’ve had my share of adventures in journal writing.
 As a teen, I kept a diary.
 Later, I had a poetry journal.
 I tried dream journaling, art journaling, and sometimes I keep a gratitude journal.